ON MY FATHER’S EIGHTIETH

 for the waiting

-for the openings of doors and coats
+for the openings of doors

 and that moment